gdg-berlin-android/ZeBadge/README.md

 # Droidcon contribution guide:
 1. Fork the repo & make write your code
-2. Use "droidcon/${name}" format for the branch name so we can find you
+2. Use "droidcon/${name}" format for the branch name so we can find it.
 3. When done, open a PR and come to the booth to get you badge.

 # Getting Started